tianyin/rex/docs/bpf_helpers.md

 ## helper functions

-If I'm not sure about a decision, the function will follow a question mark.
+If I'm not sure about the decision, the function (or group of functions) will follow a question mark.

 Next step:
 - bpf_map_pop_elem